Historic cabins offer simple but charming accommodation and a “summer camp” vibe at Grand Teton National Park

 I am used to the glacial lakes of Colorado which are almost always too cold to swim in.
 So I waded in with trepidation but was amazed to find it was pleasantly warm (for a mountain lake).
 It is rocky at the entry so I suggest bringing water shoes if you plan to swim.

 To access the Jackson Lake swim beach, park at or walk to the Colter Bay Visitor Center and take the trail which is just beyond the center – follow it down to the water and marina.
 Turn right.
 Walk along the forested trail until you see the water ahead.
 Turn left at the water and walk to the point of land.
 This is where we swam.

 The Colter Bay Visitor Center & Amphitheatre

 The Colter Bay Visitor Center is worth stopping in.
 There are exhibits and lots of information and the works of Native American artists are featured here.
 At the Colter Bay Amphitheater, Ranger Programs run throughout the summer.
 Apparently, the astronomy program is especially worth seeing.
-A complimentary guest shuttle is also available to popular park locations and to the town of Jackson.
+A complimentary guest shuttle is also available to popular park locations and the town of Jackson.